The 2012 IEA review of Switzerland's energy policies is available for free download here.

 Because Switzerland’s energy-related CO2 emissions come mostly from oil use in transport and space heating, action is most needed in these areas.
 Commendably, the country is making polluters pay by using a CO2 tax for financing decarbonisation efforts in space heating.
 Stronger efforts will be needed to reduce emissions from private car use, however.

-Since the 2007 IEA energy policy review, Switzerland has made clear progress in electricity market reform.
-Moving to a fully open market by 2015 would be a further positive step.
+Since the 2007 IEA review of the country's energy policies, Switzerland made clear progress in electricity market reform.
+Moving to a fully open market would be a further positive step.
 The system of regulated end-user prices, however, is subsidising electricity consumption at a time when low-carbon power supply is becoming more constrained and expensive.
 It should be reconsidered.
 Switzerland should also continue to take an increasingly European approach to developing its electricity infrastructure, to its own benefit and to that of its neighbours.